pymanga/pyMANGA/PlantModelLib/Mortality/VolumeThreshold/VolumeThreshold.md

 # Description

 This module determines whether a plant is dying or not based on the individual plant's geometry.
-If (i) the current biovolume falls below a threshold biovolume, or (ii) the aboveground radius becomes smaller than the threshold aboveground radius, or (iii) the belowground radius becomes smaller than the threshold belowground radius, the plant dies.
+If (i) the current biovolume falls below a threshold biovolume, or (ii) the above-ground radius becomes smaller than the threshold above-ground radius, or (iii) the below-ground radius becomes smaller than the threshold below-ground radius, the plant dies.

 In this concept, plant mortality is intrinsic and is dependent on plant growth.
 This mortality concept includes no stochasticity.